tmwilliamlin168/nextjs-template-1/README.md

 ## Setup

+1. `npm i`
-1. Use VSCode, make sure the recommended eslint and prettier plugins are installed.
+2. Use VSCode, make sure the recommended eslint and prettier plugins are installed.
 Automatic linting should occur when you save!
-2. `npx husky install`.
+3. `npx husky install`.
 Automatic linting should occur when you commit!

 ## Commands